OpenDSA/OpenDSA/RST/en/CS3slides/VTIntro.rst

 .. revealjs-slide::

-We will use Canvas
+* Course materials are organized and delivered through Canvas

   * Course syllabus
   * Project specs and supporting documents
   * Link to Piazza forum
   * Post scores and grades
   * Access to OpenDSA (online textbook)

 Role in the Curriculum